by Scott Allen | Dec 15, 2022 | Child Custody, Uncategorized

-Custody Review and Compliance Hearings In many custody cases, the court will implement a custody review hearing strategy to ensure that the custody and visitation plan that has been put in place stays on track and that the parties are complying with the court’s...
+Custody Review and Compliance Hearings In many custody cases, the court will implement a custody review hearing strategy to ensure that the temporary custody and visitation plan that has been put in place stays on track and that the parties are complying with...

 Joint Custody Joint custody as a place where judges start their analysis has not been the law of North Carolina.
 In fact, for many decades in North Carolina, the standard that judges use in a custody cased is the “best interest of the child.”
 In...